-Cimarron River (Cimarron Village to Turkey Creek) AU:NM-2306.A_040 WQS: 20.6.4.309
+Cimarron River (State hwy 21 in Cimarron to Turkey Creek) AU:NM-2306.A_040 WQS: 20.6.4.309

 1996 Action: Previously listed as "Cimarron River from the Canadian River to Turkey Creek" and listed for turbidity, plant nutrients and stream bottom deposits.
 There are three sampling stations on this reach.
 All data are from 1988 and 1989 surveys.
 There is no turbidity standard for a warmwater fishery.
 There are supporting data to justify the plant nutrients listing but not the stream bottom deposits listing.